garys-esri/geodev-dc-labs/runtime-workshop/exercises/iOS/Swift/Exercise 3 Operational Layers.md

     }
     ```

-1. Inside the `loadWithCompletion` completion code, set the scene view's viewpoint to the full extent of the scene layer:
+1. Inside the `load` completion code, set the scene view's viewpoint to the full extent of the scene layer:

     ```
     self.sceneView.setViewpoint(AGSViewpoint(targetExtent: sceneLayer.fullExtent!))
+    ```

+1. After the call to `load` (NOT inside the completion block), add the new layer to the scene:

+    ```
+    self.sceneView.scene?.operationalLayers.add(sceneLayer)
     ```

 1. Run your app.
 Verify that when you switch to 3D, the scene displays the 3D features from the scene layer: